AZubaidi/trouvaille/README.md

 _List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented._

 A list of destinations, with multiple starting points for each destination.\
-A sort of filtering system, based on extremely simple 2 choices, to narrow down points in a destination.\
+A sort of filtering system, based on very simple two choices, to narrow down points in a destination.\
 A profile for each user, with their saved destination points available to them.

 ## Implementation